Well, hey there! We’ve officially started our 7th week with the stay at home quarantine order. DAMN YOU COVID-19!

 Slow cookers make busy lives seem simple.
 Nothing like coming home to a hot bowl of chili that sat in the cooker all day.

 Well, even better coming home to some cannabis butter.
-You’ll know it’s ready when your nose get’s close to the front door – we promise.
+You’ll know it’s ready when your nose is near the front door – we promise.

 Slow Cooker CBD Butter Limits Burn Risk